 - We'll promote it, too.
 We may promote your online meetup to other members through the mailing list.
 Meetups are also promoted on the Weekly Review email, which goes out every Monday morning, so get yours in before then to get maximum exposure.

 Hosting & Participating

 - Come early!
-Make sure you turn up at least 5 mins before the time and check your tech is working.
+It's best to log on at least 5 to 10 mins before the start time to check your tech is working.

 - Set a welcoming tone.
 As the host, it's your role to give people a big friendly welcome to people as they join.

 - Ask a friend to co-host.
 It can be very helpful to have somebody as your cohost who can keep control of what is happening.
-They can help people switch on their sound and picture, or mute them if necessary, while the other person manages the conversation.
+They can help people turn on their microphone and video, or mute them if necessary while the other person manages the conversation.

 Introductions.
 Make sure everybody gets 30 seconds to 1 minute to introduce themselves, but don't let this go on too long!
 Set expectations first, or people may get bored and twitchy.
 Be firm and fair.
 If somebody starts going off on a tangent then step in and politely move on to the next person.
 If you don’t, you may lose the people who might make the meeting fun.